freakmaxi/kertish-dfs/README.md

 - REST architecture for file/folder manipulation.
 - Command-line `Admin` and `File System` tools

+#### System Requirements

+Kertish-dfs nodes has different hardware requirements to work flawless.

+- **Manager-Node** has redis, mongodb and locking-center TCP connections.
+In addition to that, it serves REST end-points for head-node and data-node for management feedback requests.
+For these purposes, a powerful network connection is a must.
+If you provide minimum 4 or more CPU Cores, it will significantly drop the response time between node communication.
+According to your Kertish farm setup, you may need 2GB or more memory.
+If you are serving many small files between 1kb to 16mb, it is better to keep memory not less than 8 GB for 4 clusters with 8 data-nodes working master-slave logic and disk space size is between 350GB to 600GB.
+It is required to handle synchronization and repair operation handling otherwise, it can fall to swap space which case slow operation problem and if there is not any swap space configuration, it will lead the service to crash. **NOTE Always remember that Manager-Node is not scalable right now.
+It will work only one instance.
+I'm working to make scalable.**

+- **Head-Node** has mongodb and locking-center TCP connections.
+Also, it serves REST end-points for file system manipulations.
+It means, it is a good idea to have 200mbit or powerful network connection.
+Head-Node will cache the uploaded file to process.
+So, if you are uploading raw 32GB file to the Kertish-dfs, you should have a powerful memory and swap disk to hold the whole file in the memory.
+For this reason, you should have a powerful SSD Disk with a huge swap space configured. **NOTE this logic will be extended and will able to cover real-time uploading without caching.** If you are configuring the Kertish-dfs farm to serve just small files between 1kb to 2GB, 4GB ram with 8GB swap space will be more than enough to cover expectations.
+On read wise, Head-Node does not cache anything, it transfers the data from the data-node to client.
+So memory is essential just for file uploads.
+Remember that, Head-Node is scalable and you can put as much as Head-Node for file manipulation behind the load balancer.
+CPU is not a big consideration.
+Minimum 2 or more CPU Cores will be sufficient.
+Head-Node does not do any serious calculation.

+- **Data-Node** has backend custom TCP ports to serve content.
+It makes REST requests to Manager-Node.
+For this reason, each node can have 100mbit or powerful network connection to serve files.
+Data-Node has optional caching feature to cache the most requested files to serve quickly.
+For a data-node with 500GB disk space without caching, 4GB memory is enough to operate.
+More memory will not change the response time or performance.
+If you consider to use caching, just put as much as memory top of 4GB to improve response time.
+It means, if you have a machine with 16GB memory, 16GB-4GB = 12GB memory can be use for caching.
+Hard disk is a key point here.
+Better to use SSD for fast access and serve.
+HDD will be also okay if you are storing huge files because it will not have many small file chunks stored on the disk.
+However, small files will create many chunks which will affect seek time of the disk head and that will lead you a slow data-node.
+On CPU wise, it is not a critical topic.
+Minimum 2 or more CPU cores will be sufficient to serve files.
+On the other hand, slave nodes are periodically synchronize content with master and on that operation, CPU usage can raise.
+So if you provide fast and more CPU core(s), synchronisation will finish quicker.

 #### Setup Description

 Kertish-dfs farm consist of minimum